 Effective upon the completion of this offering, our board of directors will be divided into three classes, divided as nearly as equal in number as possible.
 The directors in each class will serve for a three-year term, one class being elected each year by our stockholders, with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 Because our stockholders do not have cumulative voting rights, our stockholders holding a majority of the voting power of the then outstanding capital stock will be able to elect all of our directors.
 Our amended and certificate of incorporation will provide for the removal of any of our directors only for cause and require a stockholder vote by the holders of a majority of the voting power of the then outstanding capital stock.
-For more information on the classified board, see the section titled "Management-Classified Board of Directors, now or board of directors unless the board of directors has the exclusive right to set the size of the board of directors, and any vacancy on our board of directors, however occurring, including a vacancy resulting from an increase in the size of the board, may only be filled by a resolution of the board of directors unless the board of directors determines that such vacancies will be filled by the stockholders.
+For more information on the classified board, see the section titled "Management-Classified Board of Directors, however occurring, including a vacancy resulting from an increase in the size of the board of directors unless the board of directors determines that such vacancies will be filled by the stockholders.
 This system of electing and removing directors and filling vacancies may discourage a third party from making a tender offer or otherwise attempting to obtain control of us because it generally makes it more difficult for stockholders to replace a majority of the directors.